 The global cold form blister packaging market size was USD 4.80 billion in 2015 and is expected to witness high growth over the forecast period.
 Increasing demand for advanced medical facilities from the middle-class population and adoption of various healthcare programs by government authorities in developing countries is anticipated to boost industry growth.

 Companies are considering high quality and cost effective alternatives for manufacturing innovative, convenient packs for end-users.
-The cold form foils are extensively used in healthcare due to its high-efficiency rate and provides extended shelf life.
+The cold form foils are extensively used in healthcare due to its high-efficiency rate and provide extended shelf life.
 Advanced cold form sealing packs have also led to discovering new raw material sources with fine superior quality and easy to use.
-Thus, the cold forming market is projected to witness a substantial growth in the next eight years.
+Thus, the cold forming market is projected to witness substantial growth in the next eight years.

 U.S. cold form blister packaging market revenue by application, 2014 - 2024 (USD Million)

 Cold forming is aluminum based laminate film, which is made by pressing into a mold by using a stamp.
 The aluminum sheets remain lengthened and maintain its formed shape.
 These are known as cold-form foil (CFF) blisters in end-user industries especially in the healthcare sector.
 Due to rising environmental concerns, stringent regulatory policies are imposed by World Packaging Organization (WPO) and Food and Drug Administration (FDA) regarding sealing and labeling, which are predicted to reinforce further market growth.

 The key benefit of cold form blisters is that it provides an impermeable barrier to moisture, light, oxygen, and gasses, show long-term delamination resistance and offers a complete optimal protection by extending product shelf life.
 Similarly, slower production speed capacity as compared to thermoforming, larger size of the blister packs, and the lack of translucency of the package are some of the drawbacks of the cold form blister packaging products.